 What does the name "Imahan" mean?

-At that time during the Meji Era, there were many sukiyaki restaurants that used the character “今” (ima) in their name.
+At that time during the Meiji Era, there were many sukiyaki restaurants that used the character “今” (ima) in their name.
 An explanation of the meaning is below.

 The custom of eating beef in Japan was established during the Meiji era.
-At that time because any cattle brought Tokyo could sell very well, cows started being brought in to Tokyo from non-regular routes.
+At that time, because any cattle brought to Tokyo would sell very well, cows began being brought in to Tokyo from all over the country.
 There were a variety of cattle being brought in, including cattle that died from sickness and cattle that were old and unfit to be eaten.

 At that time, there was a government approved cattle meat factory in Imazato (presently nearby Shirokane).
 It was this reason that Imahan only used beef from “Imazato.”
 This is one reason for using the character “ima”.
 It is also said that the character ima" was used in the phrase "imayou" a phrase in fashion at the time.
 The “Han” came from the name “Hantaro” a joint-business partners name, which then formed “Imahan.”